-This biological opinion is based on information provided in the March 2014 U.S. Navy request for ESA consultation package which included the September 2013 Mariana Islands Training and Testing Draft Environmental Impact Statement/Overseas Environmental Impact Statement (DEIS/OEIS); the Biological Evaluation; the Mariana Islands Training and Testing Endangered Species Act Section 7 Consultation Supplemental Information; NMFS Permits Division's 28 January 2015 request for Section 7 consultation under the ESA; and the proposed Federal regulations under the MMPA specific to the proposed activities (78 FR 7050).
+The Navy has been conducting training and testing activities in the general geographic area of the Mariana Islands Training and Testing (MITT) Study Area for several decades.
+On June 12, 2015, NMFS issued a final biological opinion and conference report on the Navy's proposed action to conduct Mariana Islands Training and Testing activities and the National Marine Fisheries Service's promulgation of regulations and issuance of a letter of authorization pursuant to the Marine Mammal Protection Act for the U.S. Navy to "take" marine mammals incidental to Mariana Islands Training and Testing activities from August 2015 through August 2020.
+This opinion was based on information provided in the March 2014 U.S. Navy package requesting ESA consultation which included the September 2013 Mariana Islands Training and Testing Draft Environmental Impact Statement/Overseas Environmental Impact Statement (DEIS/OEIS); the Biological Evaluation; the Mariana Islands Training and Testing Endangered Species Act Section 7 Consultation Supplemental Information; NMFS Permits Division's January 28, 2015, request for Section 7 consultation under the ESA; and the proposed Federal regulations under the MMPA specific to the proposed activities (78 FR 7050).
 We also considered later versions of the Final EIS/OEIS and other supplemental information as they were made available to us.
 Also considered were the draft or final recovery plans for the endangered or threatened species that are considered in this document, and publications that we identified, gathered, and examined from the public scientific literature.